-The number of women employed in the construction industry grew slightly in 2020, rising to around 1.17 million, while the construction industry lost 587,000 jobs in 2020 when the pandemic hit the economy.
-Currently, women make up a growing share of the construction employment, up to 10.9% in 2020 from 10.3% in 2019.
-As the construction skilled labor shortage remains a key challenge, adding new workers is an important goal of the industry.
+The number of women employed in the construction industry increased to over 1.24 million in 2021, as the construction industry was quickly recovering jobs lost earlier during the pandemic induced recession.
+Currently, women make up 11% of the construction workforce, up from 9.1% in 2017.
+As the construction skilled labor shortage remains a key challenge for housing, adding new workers is an important goal of the industry.
 Bringing additional women into the construction labor force represents a potential opportunity for the future.
-Here we explore the state of women in the construction industry using labor force statistics from the Current Population Survey (CPS).

-During the Great Recession, the number of female construction workers declined sharply by almost 30 percent to 807,000 by 2010.
+During the Great Recession, the number of female workers in construction declined sharply by almost 30% to 807,000 by 2010.
 From 2010 to 2017, the total slowly expanded to around 970,000 but remained below the peak of pre-recession levels.
-The number of women working in construction increased to 1.17 million in 2020, edged up by 0.4% in 2020 during the pandemic.
+The number of women working in construction grew rapidly in recent years, reaching a new high of 1.24 million in 2021.